Overview

 Was this helpful?

 Apps Script includes special APIs to let you programmatically create, read, and edit Google Sheets.
-Apps Script can interact with Google Sheets in two broad ways: any script can create or modify a spreadsheet if the script's user has appropriate permissions for the spreadsheet, and a script can also be bound to a spreadsheet, which gives the script special abilities to alter the user interface or respond when the spreadsheet is opened.
+Apps Script can interact with Google Sheets in two broad ways: any script can create or modify a spreadsheet if the script's user has appropriate permissions for the spreadsheet, and a script can also be to a spreadsheet, which gives the script special abilities to alter the user interface or respond when the spreadsheet is opened.
 To create a bound script, select Tools > Script editor from within Google Sheets.

-The Spreadsheet service treats Google Sheets as a grid, operating with two-dimensional arrays.
+The treats Google Sheets as a grid, operating with two-dimensional arrays.
 To retrieve the data from the spreadsheet, you must get access to the spreadsheet where the data is stored, get the range in the spreadsheet that holds the data, and then get the values of the cells.
 Apps Script facilitates access to the data by reading structured data in the spreadsheet and creating JavaScript objects for them.

 Suppose you have a list of product names and product numbers that you store in a spreadsheet, as shown in the image below.